(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Visit a Gator Farm

 Up for some real adventure?
-Head just over the Mississippi border and visit The Gator Ranch for an airboat tour and see the alligators.
+Head just over the Mississippi border to visit The Gator Ranch for an airboat tour and see the alligators.
 The tour guides take visitors on a ride through the swamp while pointing out gators lurking in the water.
 When you spot one, there will be plenty of marshmallows on board to toss the gators a snack.

 Word of warning: when the tour guide tells you to secure all small items (like wallets and phones), take them seriously.
 One of our riders ended up with credit cars and driver’s license shredded up in the fan of the boat!